weewx/weewx/docs_src/weectl/station.md

 ```

 In the documentation that follows,  the exact output will depend on
 your operating system and username.
-What is shown below is for macOS and user `tkeffer`.
+What is shown below is for Linux and user `tkeffer`.

 ## `weectl station create`